Canon 2000D vs Nikon D7500

 The physical size and weight of the Canon 2000D and the Nikon D7500 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 2000D – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7500 is notably larger (9 percent) than the Canon 2000D.
 Moreover, the D7500 is substantially heavier (52 percent) than the 2000D.
 It is noteworthy in this context that the D7500 is splash and dust-proof, while the 2000D does not feature any corresponding weather-sealing.